Research Expertise and Interest

 Research Description

-I am interested in the Renaissance as a transitional period in which old epistemic unities are broken up into new, distinct endeavors of knowledge and practice.
-My research investigates how authors effected and experienced these changes.
-I am especially interested in how religious ideals and practices participate in the transformations of the period – how they at times fuel, and at times resist secularization.
-Much of my work concentrates on the intersection between literature and religious practice, in particular on the relationship between prayer, meditation, spiritual exercises and poetry.
-I have published on religious and secular concepts of attention, on apocalypse as a literary and political figure, and on philosophy of history and comparative literature.
-My first book Death Be Not Proud: The Art of Holy Attention (Chicago, 2016) reads John Donne's Holy Sonnets as a site where the bonds between premodern devotional, literary, and philosophical investments in attentiveness become visible.
-The question of when and why prayer requires attentiveness has led me to my current project, which focuses on prayer in the aftermath of the Reformation.
+David Marno is an associate professor in the Department of English.
+He is interested in the Renaissance as a transitional period in which old epistemic unities are broken up into new, distinct endeavors of knowledge and practice.
+His research investigates how authors effected and experienced these changes.
+He is especially interested in how religious ideals and practices participate in the transformations of the period – how they at times fuel, and at times resist secularization.
+Much of his work concentrates on the intersection between literature and religious practice, in particular on the relationship between prayer, meditation, spiritual exercises and poetry.
+He has published on religious and secular concepts of attention, on apocalypse as a literary and political figure, and on philosophy of history and comparative literature.
+His first book Death Be Not Proud: The Art of Holy Attention (Chicago, 2016) reads John Donne's Holy Sonnets as a site where the bonds between premodern devotional, literary, and philosophical investments in attentiveness become visible.
+The question of when and why prayer requires attentiveness has led him to his current project, which focuses on prayer in the aftermath of the Reformation.